bcapptain/Graypot/README.md

    - Set port to 12201 (or your custom port)
    - Save

+You'll immediately start receiving structured data from your honeypot.

 ## Logs

-Logs are stored in two locations:
+Graypot maintains logs in two locations:
+- **Graylog**: Primary logging destination with full search and analysis capabilities
-- JSON logs: `./logs/connection_attempts.json`
+- **Local JSON**: Backup logs at `./logs/connection_attempts.json`
-- Graylog: All events are forwarded to your Graylog server

 ## Security Considerations

-- Always run in a controlled environment
+- Deploy in a controlled environment
-- Monitor system resources
+- Regular monitoring of system resources
-- Regularly review logs
+- Periodic log review
 - Keep Docker and dependencies updated

+## Why Graypot?

+Graypot combines the simplicity of a Docker-based honeypot with the power of Graylog's analysis capabilities.
+It's designed for:
+- Security researchers collecting attack data
+- System administrators monitoring SSH attack patterns
+- Organizations wanting to understand their SSH threat landscape

+Perfect for both quick deployments and long-term monitoring solutions.